iscc/iscc-specs/docs/specification.md

 ## Conformance Testing

 An application that claims ISCC conformance MUST pass all required functions from the ISCC conformance test suite.
-The test suite is available as json data in our [Github Repository](https://raw.githubusercontent.com/iscc/iscc-specs/master/tests/test_data.json).
-Test Data is structured as follows:
+The test suite is available as JSON data in our [Github Repository](https://raw.githubusercontent.com/iscc/iscc-specs/master/tests/test_data.json).
+Test data is structured as follows:

 ```json
 {